Ansible to manage AWS infrastructure

 AWS Cloud Provider:

-Amazon Web Services (AWS) is a secure public cloud services provider that offers compute, storage, networking, monitoring and other functionality that helps in application deployment.
+Amazon Web Services (AWS) is a secure public cloud service provider offering computing, storage, networking, monitoring, and other functionality that helps in application deployment.

 The following AWS services are supported by the Ansible module-